St. Patrick's Day celebrations across the world

-St. Patrick's Day falls on a Saturday this year so the annual tribute to all things Irish will be celebrated in cities worldwide on the day of the March 17 holiday, with a few events taking place the weekend prior.
+St. Patrick's Day falls on a Sunday this year so the annual tribute to all things Irish will be celebrated in cities worldwide on the day of the March 17 holiday, as well as the day before, with a few events taking place the weekend prior.
 These seven parades and celebrations are among the world's largest and heartiest — don't forget to wear green.

 New York City

 The Big Apple turns green each year for its St. Patrick's Day Parade.
 Since 1762, it's grown into the world's most populous parade, with about two million annual spectators.
 The March 16 parade (11 a.m. – 5 p.m.) follows Fifth Avenue between 44th to 79th Street, with the final 20 blocks alongside Central Park on the Upper East Side.
 This is a people's parade, with no floats or vehicles but with 200,000 people choosing to march or dance in the parade rather than watch.

 Chicagoans start celebrating in the early hours of the morning on March 16 — followed by the massive Columbus Drive parade (12 – 3 p.m.) through Grant Park that draws a million spectators.
 Before the parade, a tradition for 174 years, is the more recent tradition of the river dyeing, when eco-friendly green dye is poured into the Chicago River at 9 a.m.

 Argentina may seem like an odd place for a big celebration of Irish heritage, but a half-million Argentines have Irish blood, and Buenos Aires has the world's fifth-largest Irish population.
 Like the Irish, South Americans know how to celebrate, and they do it in the Argentine capital with a parade and street party on March 17 that literally spills over into March 18.
 Ten city blocks are shut down for the music and dancing that last for hours after the short parade.